Automatic notifications for incomplete Shopify data

-Parabola's generic API Import step makes it easy to pull in data from practically any web service.
-Connecting to Shopify is no different.
+Parabola's Pull from Shopify step makes it easy to pull in data from your Shopify store.

 Next we want to trim the list to only those products that are missing images and tags.
 To do this, we use the Row Filter, and specify which fields should be blank.
 Note that this will not work if all products are missing these fields, so hopefully at least some products have images and tags!

 In this example we want to divide the tasks into two groups: products that are missing images and products that are missing tags.
-To accomplish this we can use the If/Else step.
+To accomplish this we can use the Insert if/else column step.
 This step creates a new column and fills in its value according to a set of rules you specify - it's pretty powerful!

-In this case we will use two If/Else step, one for each of the tasks that needs to be partitioned out.
+In this case we will use two Insert if/else column step, one for each of the tasks that needs to be partitioned out.

 Next we want to partition the tasks based on what kind of work they need to have done.
 The idea is that we're going to send two emails: one email to employee A with all the products that need photos, and one email to employee B with all the products that need tags.
 If a product needs both photos and tags it'll appear in both emails.